 Strengths One of the largest global drug manufacturers.
 Ability to expand through acquisition as well as organically.
 Diverse product portfolio, including generic medicines and vaccines.
 Weaknesses Iran's underdeveloped healthcare system.
 Counterfeiting remaining a major threat to innovative pharmaceuticals.
 Opportunities Rising demand for innovative drugs, albeit in the longer term.
-Strong competition from other global players.
+Limited competition from other global players.
+Easing of international sanctions creating a more attractive operating environment.
 Demographic profile prioritising chronic disease treatments.
 Threats Rampant inflation in Iran is limiting revenue opportunities expressed in foreign currency.
-Iran's political situation is limiting FDI, as well as financial transactions, with pharmaceutical importers largely unable to be compensated for deliveries.
+Iran's political situation is limiting foreign direct investment, as well as financial transactions, with pharmaceutical importers largely unable to be compensated for deliveries.
 Difficulties securing adequate healthcare and pharmaceutical funding.

-Company Overview French drug major Sanofi mostly operates in Iran through local distribution agents although it has its own sales force.
+Company Overview French drug major Sanofi mostly operates in Iran through local distribution agents, although it has its own sales force.
+The company does have a local presence in Iran although it has its own sales force.
 The company does have a local presence in Iran through a contract manufacturing partnership with Dr Abidi Pharmaceuticals, a local drugmaker with ISO:9001 certification.